Rickie D. Moore, Chairperson

 Assistant Professor Timothy Miller

 The Department of Theology encompasses the disciplines of biblical, theological, and historical studies, as well as philosophy and biblical languages.
-It offers a major in Biblical and Theological Studies.
-Students may choose one of two tracks in this major.
-The first is a Pre- Graduate Studies Emphasis in which further training at the graduate level or seminary is anticipated.
-The second is a Pastoral Studies Emphasis in which some skills requisite for pastoral ministry are offered.
+It offers a major in Biblical and Theological Studies, which prepares one for further training at the graduate level or seminary is anticipated.
+This degree comes with the option of a Ministry Studies Emphasis in which some skills requisite for pastoral ministry are offered.

 Biblical and Theological Studies

-The Biblical and Theological Studies degree provides a foundation of Bible content, Christian doctrine, biblical languages (especially New Testament Greek), and Church history.
+The Biblical and Theological Studies degree provides a foundation of Bible content, Christian doctrine, biblical languages (Greek or Hebrew), and Church history.
 Elements from the discipline of philosophy are also introduced to students for the purpose of making them conversant in the major issues of thought throughout the ages.
 This program is ideal for those who plan to work in the educational ministry of the church.

 As part of the university’s general core of courses, the Religion Core is a set of eighteen hours in the following courses: BIBL-110, BIBL-111, RELG-200, Christian service component, THEO-230, THEO-231 and one three-hour Religion “Capstone” course within one’s major that integrates the Christian faith with one’s chosen discipline.